Kaizo Mario World

 Kaizo Mario World features extremely difficult level designs on the Super Mario World engine.
 The series is notable for deliberately breaking all standard rules of "accepted" level design and introduced many staples of later Kaizo hacks, such as placing hidden blocks where the player is likely to jump, extremely fast autoscrollers, dying after the goal post, and various other traps.
 These cruelties and the resulting frustration, as well as the skill level required, are both the purpose of the hacks and the appeal of any Let's Play videos made of them.

 Gameplay

 Kaizo Mario World consists of three side-scrolling platform games in which the player controls Mario or Luigi.

 Being ROM hacks of Super Mario World, the hacks use many of the same game mechanics while also introducing and forcing the use of glitches to make progress in a level.
 The hacks are notable for pushing the limits of human capability and feature many frame-perfect tricks, which usually require trial and error gameplay.

 Each of the three ROM hacks starts by killing Mario during the opening cutscene unless the player performs a certain action.

 History

-The later games in the series did not have the same popularity as the original, but are still very popular games to speedrun or do Let's Plays.
+The later games in the series did not have the same popularity as the original, but are still very popular games in both the Speedrunning, and Let's Play communities.